 - If you need a dazzling online store with advanced e-commerce functionalities like inventory tracking, product variations, and business analytics, you can’t go wrong with Shopify.
 It has hundreds of apps and tons of tools to help you boost your sales.

-- If you want to sell online, you’ll probably want to go for a designated e-commerce plan (or, at the very least, a plan with the necessary tools for e-commerce).
+- If you want to sell online, you’ll probably want to go for a designated business plan (or, at the very least, a plan with the necessary tools for e-commerce).
 Wix has general and business/e-commerce plans to choose from, but you can only accept online payments on the business/e-commerce plans.

 - If you want to showcase your work by hosting a lot of videos or high-resolution images on your website, you’ll need a plan with a lot of storage and bandwidth.
 For instance, Squarespace gives you unlimited photo storage on every plan, including its cheapest.